MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Support contacts

-The **Report a problem** section displays an email address or a hyperlink for you to get in contact with the customer support person or team.
-If you're the [!INCLUDE[prod_short](includes/prod_short.md)] reselling partner for a tenant, you can set up your preferred support contact details in the admin center.
-For more information, see [Configuring the support experience](/dynamics365/business-central/dev-itpro/technical-support#configuring-the-support-experience) in the administration content.
+The **Report a problem** section displays an email address or a hyperlink for you to get in contact with the customer support person or team, like: Do you need technical support?
+Contact support at jswymer@microsoft.com or https://learn.microsoft.

+> [!NOTE]
+> If support contact deatils aren't present, it means that your [!INCLUDE[prod_short](includes/prod_short.md)] reselling partner  hasn't provided the information.
+As a reslling partner, you set up the preferred support contact details in the admin center.
+Learn more in [Configuring the support experience](/dynamics365/business-central/dev-itpro/technical-support#configuring-the-support-experience) in the administration content.

 To alert your partner to a problem, choose the link to either send an email or open their support site in a new browser tab.
 You can then add the technical information about your Microsoft Entra tenant from the **Troubleshooting** section and any other information that you find relevant.